1. Home

 Photo: Ystad Svorte/Osloregionen

-In Norway, The Norwegian Labour and Welfare Administration (NAV) is crucial.
-They administer health care and welfare benefits, childcare benefits, unemployment and work assessment allowance.
+The Norwegian Labour and Welfare Administration (NAV) administers healthcare and welfare benefits, childcare benefits, unemployment, and work assessment allowance.

 To be eligible for NAV benefits, you need to be a member of the National Insurance Scheme.
-If you have a residence permit in Norway, you are as a general rule a member of the National Insurance Scheme.
-For you to be considered a resident in Norway, your stay in Norway must last, or be intended to last, for at least 12 months.
+If you have a residence permit in Norway, you are a member of the National Insurance Scheme.
+To be considered a resident in Norway, your stay in Norway must last, or be intended to last, for at least 12 months.

 General Practitioner (GP)/Fastlege

-You are entitled to a General Practitioner (GP) and sickness leave if you are registered in the National Population Register, with a national identification number.
-If you have a national identification number, you will automatically be assigned to a GP.
+If you have a national ID number, you will automatically be assigned to a General Practitioner (GP).
 You may select and change GP by logging into helsenorge.no.
 You can change GP twice a year.
 Read more at Helse Norge (link).

-If you exceed a certain amount in a year for medical costs, you may be entitled to "Frikort".
-Read more about that on Helse Norge (link).
+If you exceed the cap for medical costs, you may be entitled to "Frikort".
+Read more at Helse Norge (link).

-If you have a D-number, you are not entitled to a GP, but you are entitled to necessary medical treatment.
+If you have a D-number for temporary residence, you will not be assigned a GP, but you are entitled to necessary medical treatment.
 The municipality is responsible for providing this kind of healthcare, if you live in Oslo read more here.

 When you need medical assistance: Who should you call?